okohll/abdocs/content/docs/views/options.md

 ---
 These options can be seen and edited as follows

-1. In the tiles interface, open a view
+1. In development mode, open a view
-2. Click your user icon at the top right and select _admin - edit view_ from the menu
+2. Click the big pencil icon at the top left and select _properties and options_ from the menu
 3. Some options are visible under _advanced options_

 ## Group by all non-aggregate fields